IIIF/awesome-iiif/readme.md

 ## Experiments and Fun

+- [Automapic collections bot](https://twitter.com/auto_mapic) - Twitter bot that randomly pulls a IIIF excerpt, zoomed in at maximum resolution, from the Leventhal Map & Education Center's digital collections
 - [Puzzles!
 Powered by IIIF](http://puzzle.mikeapps.me/) - Drag-and-drop image tile puzzles created by Michael Appleby, Yale Center for British Art.
 - [Slider puzzles](http://blalbrit.github.io/puzzles) - More drag-and-drop puzzles and a Medieval Word Maker, created by Ben Albritton, Stanford University Libraries.
 - [David Rumsey MapTab](https://chrome.google.com/webstore/detail/david-rumsey-map-collecti/fnheacjohhlddiffbmafmpoblbkfgmde?hl=en) - A IIIF powered, Chrome extension that displays a random map from the David Rumsey Map Collection everytime you open a new tab in your browser.
 Built using Leaflet-IIIF and React.js.
 Created by Jack Reed, Stanford University Libraries.